antoBit/antodev/src/blog/2021-05-15-using-the-mediastream-web-api-to-record-screen-camera-and-audio.md

 The `onstop` event handler creates a new Blob containing the recorded data stored in the `chunks` variable and the video/webm `mymeType`.

-After that a URL is created from the blob and printed to the console.
+After that, a URL is created from the blob and printed to the console.
 This URL can be used to download the file or upload it to a server.

 ```javascript
 recorder.start(200)
 ```

-This final method start the recording with a *200ms* time interval.
+This final method starts the recording with a *200ms* time interval.

 ### Stop the recording

-In order to stop the recording and release the user’s devices we need to call the `stop()` method on each track of the stream:
+In order to stop the recording and release the user’s devices, we need to call the `stop()` method on each track of the stream:

 ```javascript
 function stopRecording() {